Nilfisk’s CSR strategy

 In 2010, Nilfisk joined the United Nations Global Compact (UNGC) to further support our sustainability efforts and Nilfisk prepares Communication on progress report, which is our annual CSR report.

-The UNGC supports businesses committed to aligning their operations and strategies with ten universally accepted principles in the areas of human rights, labor rights, environment, and anti-corruption.
+The UNGC supports businesses committed to aligning their operations and strategies with ten universally accepted principles in the areas of human rights, labour rights, environment, and anti-corruption.
 We use CDP guidance to calculate and disclose our carbon footprint and have committed to Science Based Targets initiative.

 Read more about in our latest CSR report.